-What to Expect When you Visit a Women’s Health PT
+What to Expect When you Visit a Pelvic Floor PT

-Most of the people I treat at our Women Health clinic have one thing in common—they put off seeking treatment for a long time!
-People don’t think twice about visiting a PT if they have a sore shoulder or ongoing issues with a sprained ankle, but when it comes to addressing pain and problems that specifically impact women and people with female genitals, patients are likely to put off getting help for months or even years—even when it’s causing a lot of pain or anxiety.
+Most of the people I treat at our Pelvic Health clinic have one thing in common—they put off seeking treatment for a long time!
+People don’t think twice about visiting an Orthopedic PT if they have a sore shoulder or ongoing issues with a sprained ankle.
+But when it comes to addressing pain and problems that specifically impact bowel, bladder, or sexual health, patients are likely to put off getting medical attention for months or even years—even when it’s causing a lot of pain or anxiety.

-What a Women’s Health PT Appointment Looks like
+What a Pelvic Floor PT Appointment Looks like

-If you have ever visited a PT before, the first appointment with a Women’s Health PT is pretty much the same as a regular PT appointment!
+If you have ever visited an Orthopedic PT before, the first appointment with a Pelvic Floor PT is pretty much the same as a “regular” PT appointment!

-Your Women’s Health PT will discuss what has brought you into the clinic, and take a general health history, and ask you relevant questions to determine the exact symptoms you are experiencing.
+Your Pelvic Floor PT will discuss what has brought you into the clinic – taking a general health history and asking you relevant questions to understand the exact symptoms you are experiencing.

-There will be a traditional PT examination and evaluation, assessing muscle function, posture, and range of movement.
-There will likely be a focus on the soft tissues of the lower back, pelvis, hips and abdomen as many conditions affecting women’s wellbeing affect this area.
+There will be a traditional PT examination and evaluation, assessing muscle function, posture, breathing, and range of movement.
+There will also be a focus on the soft tissues of the lower back, pelvis, hips and abdomen, as this can impact the pelvis.

-Your PT may also recommend assessing the function of your pelvic floor muscles with a physical examination of your vulva and vagina.
+Your PT may also recommend assessing the function of your pelvic floor muscles with a physical examination of your vulva, vagina, or rectum.
 However, it is up to you whether or when you are comfortable to progress with this stage.
 It may be recommended in the initial treatment or further down the line, and you can decide if you want to go ahead with the exam at that appointment, next appointment, or ever.

 - Your consent will be asked and repeatedly checked in on during the examination